Cascable/cascablecore-swift/README.md

 ## CascableCoreSwift

-CascableCoreSwift is a Swift package that provides a better, more "Swift-y" API for [CascableCore](https://github.com/cascable/cascablecore-binaries/).
+CascableCoreSwift is a Swift package that provides a better, more "Swift-y" API for [CascableCore](https://github.com/cascable/cascablecore-distribution/).

-This package is currently in very early alpha, and depends on an alpha version of CascableCore.

 ### Strongly-Typed Property API